BerylCrescent/challenge_portfolio_Wiola/README.md

 The interface is simple, not very thrilling, raw I should say.
-Navigating between the main options is not a problem, the app looks correct both on the computer screen and smartphone with some exeptions, but it does not elicit my sympathy.
+Navigating between the main options is not a problem, the app looks correct both on the computer screen and smartphone with some exceptions, but it does not elicit my sympathy.
 The app does not adapt to the default colour of my system or browser, it hurts my eyes when I use it for too long.
-I do not see options that would help visually impared people to use it, e.g. changing the size of letters or their contrast in relation to other elements on the page.
+I do not see options that would help visually impaired people to use it, e.g. changing the size of letters or their contrast in relation to other elements on the page.
 Adding a player is possible only from the main page - this option is nowhere else to be found (although, by looking at the URL address I see where it should be).
 I would like to be able to use a panel, which will contain only those players, matches and reports added by me.
-Lack of this option suprises me, especially because it is easy to loose sight of all the changes that were made when many players are added or modified.
+Lack of this option surprises me, especially because it is easy to loose sight of all the changes that were made when many players are added or modified.

-The app is intuitive untill we reach the report creating menu.
-The avaliable options are not signed, and despite a seemingly simple message, it took me a moment or two to understand that it is necessary to start the timer, also, that we can change the time manually and jump to specific minutes in game.
+The app is intuitive until we reach the report creating menu.
+The available options are not signed, and despite a seemingly simple message, it took me a moment or two to understand that it is necessary to start the timer, also, that we can change the time manually and jump to specific minutes in game.
 A short tutorial or FAQ would be most welcome.
 Search options in the player browsing panel appeared to me as poorly designed until I noticed the filter button - I believe it needs a coming out.

 Errors / irregularities, that caught my attention: